ME ANGRY? NAH –

 Neuro-transmitters produced when we feel angry interfere with these functions, jeopardizing the brain’s ability to slow oneself down, by blocking the growth of new neurons & causing the death of existing neurons – leading to depression, memory impairment & learning problems.

-They’re associated with a variety of moods, playing a vital role in feeling thinking & acting.
-When they are up & running correctly, they produce a sense of well-being.
-They include:
+They’re associated with a variety of moods, playing a vital role in feeling, thinking & acting (T.E.A).
+When they’re up & running correctly, they produce a sense of well-being, & include:

-Dopamine is released to go for something good or avoid something very bad.
-It determines how angry we get when upset
+‣Dopamine is released to push us toward something good, or avoid something very bad.
+It also determines how angry we get when we’re upset

 √ Depressed people have Lower levels of this hormone

-√ Get a ‘rush’ from combined epinephrine & nor-epinephrine
+√ We get a ‘rush’ from combined epinephrine & nor-epinephrine

 SITEs: “Leadership chemicals” (scroll down) / “Meet your Chemicals” (cute slides)

 ✤ Interestingly, these same chemicals are also generated by fear.
-It’s one reason that FEAR & ANGER are directly opposite each other on the Plutchik wheel of emotions.
-(POST : “Identifying Emotions, #1”)
+It’s one reason that FEAR & ANGER are directly opposite each other on the Plutchik wheel of emotions. (“Identifying Emotions, #1”)